Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Dowloaded Git and watched a couple of extra tutorials on how to use Git and the basic principles of Flask

 #### Jonas:
+- Gave a (very) long and hopefully interesting tutorial about the pleasures of SSH, VNC, Flask and Git/Github.
+- Discussed with Sushant the ways he could implement a sensor graphic onto the Flask server and the advantages of JSON or SQLite.
+Not yet conclusive, so keep an eye on Sushants work.
+- Struggled with the AMG8833 thermal sensing module.
+Got values out, so this is nice, but absolutely impossible to find a way to plot it and refused to use PyGame, which would have no feasible way of implementing to a flask app.
+Tried matplotlib, seaborn, plotly and openCV, best result to have come out was OpenCV but was not successful at animating it.
+Just realized that p5.js might be a good possibility, but have to see how to pass the data to the script...
+Positive side is that the sensor is working and it is possible to see from the values the wiggle of fingers.
+	- The problems encountered is how do I create the 8x8 images, and simultaneously send them to the js script for reading
+- Also Started working on a cheat file for the Git/ssh commands.
+Will be available tomorrow probably

 #### Juliette: